-The Board engages actively with RiverStone Management, our outsource services provider, to encourage, support and foster a positive relationship with the community and the environment.
-In the current year, through this engagement, the Board has supported charitable giving, infrastructure improvements to leased offices to support a reduction in our carbon footprint and the establishment of a environmental responsibility forum.
-The Board has a policy of matching employee charitable donations and of allowing time to be available to support others in our communities.
+The Board engages actively with RiverStone Management, the Company's outsource services provider, to encourage, support and foster a positive relationship with the community and the environment.
+In the current year, through this engagement, the Board has supported charitable giving and infrastructure improvements to leased offices to support a reduction in the company's carbon footprint.
+The Board notes that while it has no employees that it supports RiverStone Management's policy of matching employee charitable donations and of allowing time to be available to support others in the community.